jfhbrook/plusdeck/protocol.md

 | 32         | 0011 0010     | stopped          |
 | 3C         | 0011 1100     | ejected          |

 Note that I have not produced any error codes - hitting buttons twice is idempotent, and hitting buttons on eject does not yield any code other than 0x3C.

 Unlike commands, there doesn't seem to be an obvious rhyme or reason to the ordering of the statuses.
 I'm wondering if bits have individual meaning, but it's not penciling out:

-1. PLAY_A & PAUSE_A == 0x02 and PLAY_B & PAUSE_B == 0x04 - that suggests the 2nd and 3rd bits may be side A and side B respectively
+1. `PLAY_A & PAUSE_A == 0x02` and `PLAY_B & PAUSE_B == 0x04` - that suggests
+   the 2nd and 3rd bits may be side A and side B respectively
-2. PLAY_A & PLAY_B  == 0x00 and PAUSE_A & PAUSE_B == 0x04 - that suggests no byte for the side, and also that the hunch on bits for sides isn't panning out.
+2. `PLAY_A & PLAY_B  == 0x00` and `PAUSE_A & PAUSE_B == 0x04` - that suggests
+   no byte for the side, and also that the hunch on bits for sides isn't panning out.
-3. FAST_FORWARD & REWIND == 0x08, so byte 4 may indicate fast movement; however they don't combine with PLAY_A or PLAY_B in any clean manner
+3. `FAST_FORWARD & REWIND == 0x08`, so byte 4 may indicate fast movement;
+   however they don't combine with `PLAY_A` or `PLAY_B` in any clean manner

 Current data suggests that there isn't a bit masking scheme.
 However, it may be worth revisiting if tests reveal mistakes in reverse engineering the codes.

+Something I haven't tried is seeing if plugging/unplugging headphones triggers any events.
+I don't expect them but it's worth checking.

 Note that on command 0x0B (up), we receive a single 0x15 before seeing either 0x32 or 0x3C.
 This appears consistent and doesn't obviously collide with another status, and is currently presumed to mean "ready".

 However, on command 0x0c (down), we seem to receive either 0x0C or 0x16 (pause states) before it stops.
 I believe this latter case is just a quirk in how the shutdown procedures work on the hardware level and is mostly noise.
 This suggests, however, that 0x15 *might* also be noise on some level, though that would make the most sense if there's a bit-masking scheme we're missing.